Gordon Cummins: Witness testimony

-Sir Bernard Spilsbury followed Cherrill into the witness box to testify as to the autopsy he had conducted upon Oatley's body.
+Sir Bernard Spilsbury followed Cherrill into the witness box to testify as to the post mortem examination he had conducted upon Oatley's body.
 Spilsbury testified the cause of death had been the deep cut to her throat, that Oatley would have bled to death in less than five minutes, and that death had occurred at approximately 12:30 a.m. on the morning of the discovery of her body, although the actual time of her death could have been up to two hours before or after this time.

 Felix Sampson then testified that between 10:30 and 11 p.m. on the night of Oatley's disappearance, he and Cummins had accosted two prostitutes outside the Monico Restaurant in Piccadilly Circus.
 The two had agreed to reconvene outside the restaurant after "taking care of business".
 Sampson testified he had arrived back outside the restaurant at approximately 11:30 p.m. and had waited roughly 25 minutes for Cummins to appear before walking alone to a local pub.
 He had arrived back at St John's Wood at approximately 6 a.m., only to find Cummins asleep.
 When he later asked Cummins what time he had arrived back at the billet, Cummins had replied "about half-past three or four" in the morning, adding: "The woman I went with didn't satisfy me, so I went and found someone else."

 Defendant's testimony

 Cummins chose to testify in his own defence on 27 April.
 He denied any culpability in Oatley's murder; insisting he had been in the company of another woman on 10 February before returning to his billet.
-In reference to the previous testimony of Felix Sampson, Cummins admitted to having lied in his statement to Detective Chief Inspector Edward Greeno that he and Sampson had reconvened outside the Monico Restaurant at approximately 10 p.m., adding the primary reason was that he had been afraid because Greeno had intimidated him in his initial questioning on 16 February, stating to him: "We have a rope around your neck, and we are going to hang you with it" after he had admitted having been in Oatley's company shortly before her murder, but had insisted she had been alive and well when he had last seen her.
+In reference to Sampson's testimony, Cummins admitted to having lied in his statement to Detective Chief Inspector Edward Greeno that he and Sampson had reconvened outside the Monico Restaurant at approximately 10 p.m., adding the primary reason was that he had been afraid because Greeno had intimidated him in his initial questioning on 16 February, stating to him: "We have a rope around your neck, and we are going to hang you with it" after he had admitted having been in Oatley's company shortly before her murder, but had insisted she had been alive and well when he had last seen her.
 He also claimed to have been too drunk on the evening of her death to recall the actual timing of his whereabouts or actions, adding: "I had not a watch, myself.
 And, of course, in the dark, one cannot see public clocks."

 Both counsels presented their closing arguments to the jury on 28 April.
 Upon completion of both counsels' closing arguments, Mr Justice Asquith delivered his final instructions to the jury.
 This address lasted for more than an hour, with the judge outlining key points presented by both prosecution and defence.
 At 4 p.m., the jury retired to consider their verdict.